skypjack/entt/docs/md/resource.md

 my_cache cache{};
 ```

-The cache is meant to be used to create different caches for different types of
+The class is designed to create different caches for different resource types
-resources and to manage each one independently in the most appropriate way.<br/>
+and to manage each one independently in the most appropriate way.<br/>
 As a (very) trivial example, audio tracks can survive in most of the scenes of
 an application while meshes can be associated with a single scene only, then
 discarded when a player leaves it.